-The aim of this note is to comment on the status of loop corrections to n-point correlation functions of light scalar fields in de Sitter space [1-38].
-Nonderivative interactions-those descending from scalar field potentials-lead to the appearance of infrared (IR) asymptotic divergences in light-field correlation functions [1-4], in the form of powers of $\ln a(t)$ , where a(t) is the scale factor parametrizing the expansion of flat spatial slices.
-Already at tree level, n-point correlation functions in momentum space turn out to be proportional to $[\ln a(t)]^V$ , with V the number of vertices participating in a contributing diagram [20, 29].
+The aim of this note is to comment on the status of loop corrections to n-point correlation functions of light scalar fields in de Sitter space [1-42].
+Nonderivative interactions-those descending from scalar field potentials-lead to the appearance of secular growth in light-field n-point correlation functions in momentum space [1-4].
+This growth takes the form of infrared asymptotic diverging terms consisting on powers of $\ln a(t)$ , where a(t) is the scale factor parametrizing the expansion of flat spatial slices.
+Already at tree level, npoint correlation functions in momentum space turn out to be proportional to $[\ln a(t)]^V$ , with V the number of vertices participating in a contributing diagram [24, 33].
 Do loop corrections alter this behavior?
-The answer to this question is often found to be positive [1-26], resulting from the way in which loop integrals are dealt with.
+The answer to this question is often found to be positive [1-30], resulting from the way in which loop integrals are dealt with.
 We wish to revisit this argument.

-It is well known that massless scalar fields do not allow the construction of normalizable de Sitter-invariant vacuum states [39, 40].
+It is well known that massless scalar fields do not allow the construction of normalizable de Sitter-invariant vacuum states [43, 44].
 This issue arises from the lack of a gap between the vacuum state and zero-momentum multi-particle states, which, in turn, causes divergences in propagators (written in coordinate space) due to unbounded zero-mode contributions.
 Let us recall that propagators participate in the computation of correlation functions in two distinct ways: as bulk-to-boundary propagators and as bulk-to-bulk propagators.
 In the former class, infrared divergences are not a concern.
 This is simply because the range of wavelengths to which we have observational access is finite, which, in particular, excludes zero modes.
 In practice, correlation functions participating in the computation of observables must be filtered via window functions restricting the range of external momenta flowing into the contributing diagrams.
 Depending on the case under consideration, this filtering can be implemented in different ways.
 A typical choice consists of screening bulk-to-boundary propagators from infinitely long modes with a window function featuring a comoving infrared momentum cutoff.

-On the contrary, infrared divergences emerging from bulk-to-bulk propagators are a real concern, as they lead to the appearance of unbounded loop integrals exhibiting both infrared and ultraviolet (UV) divergences.
+On the contrary, infrared divergences emerging from bulk-to-bulk propagators are a real concern, as they lead to the appearance of unbounded loop integrals exhibiting both infrared (IR) and ultraviolet (UV) divergences.
 A common regularization method is the introduction of cutoffs.
 The main purpose of this note is to highlight the nature and implications of the infrared momentum cutoff used to regularize these loop corrections.

-If this cutoff is set as a constant in comoving coordinates [1-26], like the one mentioned above to restrict the external legs of a diagram, the resulting propagator becomes finite but contributes extra time dependencies to correlators [8], now scaling as $[\ln a(t)]^{V+L}$ .
+By far, the most common approach found in the literature to regularize loop integrals consists in the use of an IR cutoff scale set to be a constant in comoving coordinates [1-30] (recall that physical momentum p is related to comoving momentum k via p = k/a(t).
+Hence, a ellieh@mit.edu gpalmaquilod@ing.uchile.cl s.sypsas@gmail.com constant comoving cutoff implies a time-dependent physical cutoff and vice versa).
+The propagator resulting from this choice becomes finite but is found to contribute extra time dependencies to correlators [8], now scaling as $[\ln a(t)]^{V+L}$ .
 Here, L represents the loop number in a diagram with V vertices.
-Conversely, if the infrared cutoff is constant in physical coordinates [27-33], the internal propagators remain finite while correlators maintain their tree-level temporal behavior of $[\ln a(t)]^V$ .
+Conversely, if the infrared cutoff is set to be constant in physical coordinates [31-37], the internal propagators remain finite while correlators maintain their tree-level temporal behavior of $[\ln a(t)]^V$ .